doitintl/doit-easily-marketplace/docs/testing.md

 5. If you've previously subscribed and created the procurement acccount you can test the JWT flow by doing the following:
     a.
 Add your frontend integration URL to the SSO login field (See step `1.ii` from `Finish and Test Your Integration`)
     b.
 After subscribing to the listing, test the JWT validation flow by clicking "Manage on Provider" from the "Full Preview"

+# Automated Integration Testing
+Google requires you to run their automated integration testing before publishing your listing.
+This test is run from the "Technical Integration" section in your listing (in the Producer Portal).

+1. Make sure to grant the role `Commerce Producer Viewer role (roles/commerceproducer.viewer)` to the service account `cloud-commerce-saastester@system.gserviceaccount.com` before running the test
+2. If you are not automatically approving Entitlement Creation Requests, make sure to approve the requests Google submits.